 3. Inform your poor performer

-You must inform the employee that you have made the decision to terminate their employment as set out in the ACAS Code of Practice.
+You must inform the employee that you have decided to terminate their employment as set out in the ACAS Code of Practice.
 They are entitled to be represented at that meeting.
-While the employee may be surprised you have come to the decision to terminate.
+While the employee may be surprised you have decided to terminate.
 The reason and the facts around their poor performance should be well known to them.
-Some time wil have been spent working with you to improve their standards.
+Some time will have been spent working with you to improve their standards.

 4. Consider inviting them to resign

 Depending on the circumstances, you may wish to invite the employee to resign.
 This lets them save their reputation, and increase their chances of gaining more suitable employment, which is important especially if they have simply been in the wrong job.

 5. Consider pursuing a settlement agreement